Tan Dhesi: Parliamentary career

 At the 2015 general election, Dhesi stood as the Labour candidate in Gravesham, coming second with 30.1% of the vote behind the incumbent Conservative MP Adam Holloway.

 Dhesi was elected to Parliament at the snap 2017 general election as MP for Slough with 62.9% of the vote and a majority of 16,998.
 He became the UK's first turbaned MP.
 Dhesi gave his maiden speech in the House of Commons in July 2017.

 Dhesi served on the Housing, Communities and Local Government Committee from July 2018 until the dissolution of the 57th Parliament of the United Kingdom on 6 November 2019.

+At Prime Minister's Questions on 25 September 2019, Dhesi challenged Boris Johnson over a 2018 newspaper column in which Johnson had compared women wearing the burka to letterboxes and bank robbers.
+Dhesi asked when Johnson would apologise for what he called derogatory and racist remarks, and said that those who had been called names because of their appearance could appreciate the hurt felt by Muslim women.
+He was applauded by MPs.
+Johnson declined to apologise.
+The exchange was reported internationally.

 At the 2019 general election, Dhesi was re-elected as MP for Slough with a decreased vote share of 57.6% and a decreased majority of 13,640.

 Dhesi was appointed Parliamentary Private Secretary to the Leader of the Opposition, Jeremy Corbyn, in January 2020.
 He supported Lisa Nandy in the 2020 Labour Party leadership election.

-Dhesi briefly served on the Defence Committee from March until May 2020, when he was appointed Shadow Railways Minister after Keir Starmer became Opposition Leader.
-He was Shadow Exchequer Secretary to the Treasury from September to November 2023, and Shadow Exports Minister from November 2023 until the July 2024 general election.
+Dhesi briefly served on the Defence Committee from March until May 2020.